A Geological Wonder

 Time: 3-4 hours

-Fees: Shuttle bus $7/adult, $4/child over age 3.
+Fees: Shuttle bus $8/adult, $4/child over age 3.
 Purchase tickets at the Mammoth Mountain Adventure Center.
+Learn more about the shuttles here.

 Starting Point: Mammoth Mountain Adventure Center.
 You will park here and take a shuttle bus into the Monument area.
 From the Tuolumne Meadows Visitor Center in Yosemite, the drive is about one hour to reach Mammoth Mountain.